radical-cybertools/radical.entk/doc/examples/replicaexchange/cdi_replica_exchange.rst

 Use-Case: Synchronous Temperature Exchange with NAMD
 ****************************************************

-This script is an example of simple application using the Ensemble MD Toolkit ``ReplicaExchange`` pattern for synchronous termerature-exchange RE simulation.
+This script is an example of simple application using the Ensemble Toolkit ``ReplicaExchange`` pattern for synchronous termerature-exchange RE simulation.
 Demonstrated RE simulation involves 32 replicas and performs a total of 5 synchronous simulation cycles.
 Here exchange step is performed on target resource, which corresponds to ``static_pattern_2`` execution plugin.
 As MD application